-Anderson University Ball State University Butler University DePauw University Earlham College Franklin College Goshen College Grace College Hanover College Holy Cross College Indiana State University Indiana Tech IU Bloomington IUPUI Indiana Wesleyan Manchester University Marian University Purdue University Purdue Fort Wayne Rose-Hulman St. Mary's College Saint Mary of the Woods Taylor University Trine University Univ of Evansville Univ of Indianapolis Univ of Notre Dame Valparaiso University Wabash College Vincennes University to ask each teacher in-person before submitting the request through Naviance.
-If you do not need a recommendation, please do not ask for one to be written on your behalf.
+universities.
+Coneges in maiana mai unize me common Application metade.
+Anderson University Ball State University Butler University DePauw University Earlham College Franklin College Goshen College Grace College Hanover College Holy Cross College Huntington University Indiana State University Indiana Tech IU Bloomington IU Indianapolis Indiana Wesleyan Manchester University Marian University Purdue University Purdue Fort Wayne Rose-Hulman St. Mary's College Saint Mary of the Woods Taylor University Trine University Univ of Evansville Univ of Indianapolis Univ of Notre Dame University of St. Francis U of Southern Indiana Valparaiso University Vincennes University Wabash College

 The Common Application is available online at www.commonapp.org.
 Be sure to read and complete all portions of the application.
 Every question with a red must be answered, even if the answer is 0 or no. Teacher recommendations are required for some schools and are sent electronically through Naviance.
-Be sure
+Be sure to ask each teacher in-person before submitting the request through Naviance.
+If you do not need recommendation, please do not ask for one to be written on your behalf.